ckdevrel/AppIntroAnimation/README.md

         <item>@string/social_network_hint</item>
     </string-array>

-Here I have added 4 slides with images, titles and title hints.
-You can update your png's, text content in above arrays.xml as per your project need and requirement.
+Here I have added 4 slides with images, titles and title hints as an example.
+You can update your png's, text content in above arrays.xml as per the project requirement.

 > **Note:** The array count of images, titles and title hints should be of same count to avoid IndexBoundException.